-Gone is the physical barrier and blighting influence that was the freeway spur, separating downtown from the successful rejuvenations of historic Martin Luther King, Jr. Drive, Brady Street and the Hillside and Carver Park housing developments.
+Gone is the physical barrier and blighting influence that was the freeway spur, separating Downtown from the vibrant Milwaukee historic Martin Luther King, Jr. Drive, The Brewery, MATC’s Downtown campus, Old World Third Street, Brady Street, Halyard Park, Hillside, and Carver Park neighborhoods.

 In its place, McKinley Avenue, an inviting six-lane, tree-lined boulevard that is conducive to a high-quality redevelopment project and improved traffic flow.
 Blocks are arranged to maximize buildable land and increase access opportunities.